wayprashh07/publicrepo19/README.md

-hi this repo is for git github pratice
+hi this repo is for git/github pratice